trimstray/nginx-admins-handbook/README.md

 Nginx supports a variety of connection processing methods which depends on the platform used.
 For more information please see [connection processing methods](https://nginx.org/en/docs/events.html) explanation.

-How many simultaneous connections can be processed by Nginx?
+Okay, so how many simultaneous connections can be processed by Nginx?

 ```bash
 worker_processes * max_connections = max clients